Salahub/genetic-model/README.md

 generate, cross, subset, and otherwise manipulate genomes are all provided in this package, with demos to guide users.
 In addition, this package provides processed versions of almost a dozen data sets recording genetic measurements in backcross experiments in mice.
+The package can be downloaded via the command `install_github("Salahub/genetic-model", subdir="toyGenomeGenR")` using `install_github` from the `devtools` package in R.

 ## Scripts